Praqma/2git/README.md

-### Not ready for migration of production environments.
 # ClearCase to Git
 A Groovy DSL to facilitate migration from ClearCase to Git.
 The project currently focuses on the migration of ClearCase UCM components to Git repositories.
 ## Concept